firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

    c.
 Double-click the setting, click the '+' button, and add `-ObjC`

+10. If using Add the `-lc++` flag to **Other Linker Settings**:

+   a.
+In your project settings, open the **Settings** panel for your target.

+   b.
+Go to the Build Settings tab and find the **Other Linker Flags** setting
+     in the **Linking** section.

+   c.
+Double-click the setting, click the '+' button, and add `-lc++`

-10. Drag the `Firebase.h` header in this directory into your project.
+11. Drag the `Firebase.h` header in this directory into your project.
 This will allow you to `#import "Firebase.h"` and start using any Firebase SDK that you have.
-11. Drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
+12. Drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
-12. If your app does not include any Swift implementation, you may need to add a dummy Swift file to the app to prevent Swift system library missing symbol linker errors.
+13. If your app does not include any Swift implementation, you may need to add a dummy Swift file to the app to prevent Swift system library missing symbol linker errors.
 See https://forums.swift.org/t/using-binary-swift-sdks-from-non-swift-apps/55989.